Chunky Creek train accident: Accident

-Rescue and Recovery

 A Confederate camp was bivouacked near the Chunky Creek when the wreck occurred.
 They were likely part of John W. Pierce's 1st Choctaw Battalion who were sanctioned by the Confederacy a couple of days before the wreck.
 Samuel G. Spann, a Captain at that time, was also at the camp to recruit American Indians for his anticipated command—Spann's Independent Scouts.
 The camp heard the call for help, and the men were ordered to "fly to the rescue!"

 In an article in Confederate Veteran magazine, Spann wrote about the chaotic scene, "the engineer was under military orders, and his long train of cars was filled with Confederate soldiers, who, like the engineer, were animated with but one impulse-to Vicksburg! to victory or death!
 Onward rushed the engineer.
 All passed over except the hindmost car.
 The bridge had swerved out of plumb, and into the raging waters with nearly one hundred soldiers the rear car was precipitated.
 "Help!" was the cry, but there was no help."